 I would more than recommend the Acatenango volcano hike to absolutely anybody.

-If you are visiting Antigua, or even Guatemala for that matter, and you’re keen on the outdoors and hiking, then this should be made a priority.
+If you are visiting Antigua, or even Guatemala, and you’re keen on the outdoors and hiking, then this should be made a priority.

 It’s worth whatever money you pay and can be completed by anyone who has at least a basic level of fitness.
 If you’re a complete beginner and would like something a little easier first then check out the Pacaya volcano.